droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>Looking down, you notice that a small object seems to have fallen beneath the crib.
 In the distance, you can faintly hear the sound of an infant's soft whimpering.</p>
 </div>

 The object is a severed human finger with several pieces of flesh stripped from it.
 Tiny toothmarks can be seen around the wounds.
-A DC 12 Wisdom (Medicine) check identifies the finger as a woman's, and the toothmarks as a human child's.
+A DC 15 Medicine check identifies the finger as a woman's, and the toothmarks as a human child's.

 The name "Walter" has been lovingly carved into the head of the crib.
-A successful DC 14 Intelligence (Arcana) identifies the runes around it as dark necromantic magic.
+A successful DC 17 Occultism identifies the runes around it as dark necromantic magic.

 ***The Mirror.*** The nursemaid’s **specter** does not appear in this room.
 Instead, when a player approaches the mirror, the nursemaid’s spirit appears as an apparition in the glass.